Altarya/Fo-E-PS-HTMLMap/README.md

 [YourFeatureNameWithoutSpacesOrSpecialCharacters]
     name = "Your Feature Name"
     class ="CSS Class(See styling)"
-    lat = 0 #Latitude, clicking on the map will display lat and lng coordinates that you can use here lng = 0 #Longitude
+    x = 0 #x, clicking on the map will display x and x coordinates that you can use here y = 0 #x
 ```
 Note that features are always visible regardless of zoom levels.
 ## Styling